Kaiyali/SPH3U0-C/Physics Grade 11/K5 Graphing Linear Motion.md

 #### Part B:

 Accleration is the change in velocity and velocity is the slope of a position-time graph.
-Then acceleration must cause the slope to change.
+Therefore the acceleration must cause the slope to change.

 A note on "instancous velocity" vs "average velocity"